fewagency/best-practices/Bedrock/setting-up.md

 https://roots.io/bedrock.

 ##OMG, look at the length of this document!
 Fear not.
-While the guide is pretty lengthy (partly due to usesless paragraphs like this), you will probably onlye have to go through it once per project and then forget about it.
+While the guide is pretty lengthy (partly due to usesless paragraphs like this but also because it contains information on how to add plugins and set up SSH), you will probably only have to go through it once per project and then forget about it.

 While there is an official guide on how to get up and running with Bedrock, there are some things missing in it.
 Alos, since we are often using [Oderland](http://oderland.se) for hosting, this guide also describes some extra steps necessary to get stuff up and running in their shared environment.
 The Oderland-steps may of course also apply to other shared webhosts.

 This guide assumes in some places that you are developing a theme based on [Sage](https://roots.io/sage/).
-If you are not doing that: why are you not doing that?
+If you are not using Sage: why are you not using Sage?
 If you still don't want to use Sage, you should probably be able to use this guide anyway and skip the Sage specific parts.
+Sage!

 ##Setting up Bedrock locally from scratch
 These steps should be taken if yo are the first developer to work on a project.
 If you are supposed to continue work on an existing Bedrock based project, check under "Cloning an existing Bedrock based project".